rust-lang/nomicon/src/atomics/acquire-release.md

 ```

 Now for the lock function.
 We need to use an RMW here, since we need to both
-check whether it is locked and lock it if is not in a single atomic step; this
+check whether it is locked and lock it if it isn’t in a single atomic step; this
 can be most simply done with a `compare_exchange` (unlike before, it doesn’t
 need to be in a loop this time).
 For the ordering, we’ll just use `Relaxed`
 since we don’t know of any others yet.